Unifying abstract inexact convergence theorems and block coordinate variable metric iPiano: Introduction

-The newly introduced block coordinate variable metric version of iPiano is applied to an image inpainting/compression problem, where the goal is to recover the original image from a small number of pixels.
-The algorithm solves a minimization problem which keeps the known pixel values unchanged and fills the missing data according to the minimization of a regularization term.
-Usually linear diffusion is used in this context.
-However, here, we consider a more general method and regularize with the Ambrosio--Tortorelli approximation of the Mumford--Shah model.\\

 Section~\ref{sec:prelim} introduces the basic notation and results from (non-smooth) variational analysis \cite{Rock98} and the \KL inequality.
-Section~\ref{sec:abstr-conv} formulates the basic assumptions for the abstract convergence theorem, which is motivated by the results in \cite{ABS13,FGP14,OCBP14,BST14}.
-Section~\ref{subsec:abstr-conv-rel} reveals the relation of our abstract convergence theorem and the ones that are generalized.
-The flexibility that our convergence theorem gains as compared to \cite{ABS13,FGP14,OCBP14} is used in Section~\ref{sec:vm-iPiano} to prove convergence of a variable metric version of iPiano \cite{OCBP14} and in Section~\ref{sec:bcvm-iPiano} of a block coordinate variable metric version of iPiano.
-Thanks to the formulation of the abstract convergence theorem, the block coordinate version does not require much extra work for proving its convergence.
+Section~\ref{sec:abstr-conv} formulates the basic conditions for the abstract convergence theorem, which is motivated by the results in \cite{ABS13,FGP14,OCBP14,BST14}.
+The gained flexibility of the conditions is compared to related work in Section~\ref{sec:rel-abstr-conv}, and further discussed in Section~\ref{subsec:discuss-cond-perspectives} where also some future perspectives are provided.
+Examples for the necessity of the generalizations are given in Appendix~\ref{sec:appdx}.
+The convergence under the abstract conditions is proved in Section~\ref{subsec:conv-ana-abstr}.
+The flexibility that is gained is used in Section~\ref{sec:vm-iPiano} to prove convergence of a variable metric version of iPiano \cite{OCBP14,Ochs15} and in Section~\ref{sec:bcvm-iPiano} of a block coordinate variable metric version of iPiano.
 Several block coordinate, variable metric, and inertial versions of forward--backward splitting/iPiano are applied to an image inpainting problem in Section~\ref{sec:num}, which emphasizes the importance of a variable metric and block coordinate methods.